 PR News' CSR Awards showcases the most inspiring and impactful social responsibility and green initiatives.The winners of the CSR Awards represent the innovative organizations and professionals doing work to improve their communities and the planet.
 They set new standards of excellence and lead the way for other organizations to follow.

-The finalists and winners of the CSR Awards will be showcased on PR News' site and celebrated at the Spring Awards Luncheon in March 2018 in Washington, D.C.
-There are over 30 categories to choose from, so if your organization is executing exception CSR campaigns submit an entry today!
+The finalists and winners of the CSR Awards will be showcased on PR News' site and celebrated at the Spring Awards Luncheon on March 20, 2018 in Washington, D.C.
+There are over 30 categories to choose from, so if your organization is executing exceptional CSR campaigns submit an entry today!

 October 6, 2017

 This category recognizes outstanding annual reports for shareholders and other key constituents.
 (A synopsis is not needed for this category.)